jibaku/django-textprocessor/docs/index.rst

 Welcome to textprocessor's documentation!
 =========================================

-Contents:
+The *textprocessor* module is a simple django app that allow the developper to easily enhance the content of a string.

 .. toctree::
    :maxdepth: 2

+   installation
    usage

-The *textprocessor* module is a simple django app that allow the developper to easily enhance the content of a string.

 Indices and tables
 ==================